-When I interviewed Emmy Rossum last fall, her signature curls were blown out and shaped into smooth waves.
-In recent months, this was the actress's go-to style—rarely did we see the full, bouncy curls she'd worn in her Phantom of the Opera days.
+When I interviewed Emmy Rossum a few years ago, her signature curls were blown out and shaped into smooth waves.
+This had become the actress's go-to style—rarely did we see the full, bouncy curls she'd worn in her Phantom of the Opera days.
 But that's the trouble with heat-styling naturally curly hair—eventually, they start to lose their vitality, something Rossum took note of and is now adamant to reverse.

 Well, friends, it appears that after more than 50 different product trials (seriously), she's essentially perfected her routine (so much that she was even able to garner a few virgin-esque ringlets).
 Below, take a look at the products she credits for her now-bouncy coils.

-For starters, Rossum has found solace in this hydrating conditioner.
-She washes her hair twice a week max with the Moisture Repair Shampoo ($24) but conditions every day.
+For starters, Rossum has found solace in this hydrating Moroccanoil conditioner.
+She washes her hair twice a week max with the Moroccanoil Moisture Repair Shampoo, but conditions every day.

-Rossum said she's tried a ton of different methods over the last month or so and found some to be a complete wash: Plopping was a "disaster," sleeping in braids made her look like she'd been "electrocuted," so she documented each product with pictures and notes until she found the above solution.
+During her hair experiment, Rossum tried a ton of different methods and found some to be a complete wash: Plopping was a "disaster," sleeping in braids made her look like she'd been "electrocuted," so she documented each product with pictures and notes until she found the above solution.
 We'd say her current curls are quite impressive.